aleksandarbatin/nbaDraft-test/README.md

 # NBA draft - test

-Task was to make a table and display data of latest NBA draft and I used vue.js.
+Task was to make a table and display data of latest NBA draft.
+I used vue.js.

 ## Getting Started